schoukah/drawing_with_code_using_p5.js/4_drawing_points_and_lines/README.md

 # Drawing points and lines

-p5.js has built-in functions to draw points and lines.
+p5.js has built-in functions to draw points and lines, and to change their widths.

-## Points
+## Drawing points

     point(x, y)

 Draws a point, a coordinate in space at the dimension of one pixel.

-## What are x and y?
+### What are x and y?

 x and y are numbers that identify a point on the canvas.
 The top left corner of the canvas has the coordinates (0,0).